monarchshield/CheckersGame/Client Source/Readme.txt

 also add a folder called Lib in the dep and add the FBXLoader.lib to the folder as well as the FBXLoader_d.lib

+Also add the AntweakBar.lib and dll to the AntweakBar .lib folder :)